akwasi-dev/akwasi-dev.github.io/content/posts/intro.md

 I'm in the arena trying stuff.
 Some will work, some won't; I want to be documenting everything.
 Seriously though, I don't write enough and this is an effort to change that.

-*PS: Thank you Chamath for that classic quote*
+*PS: Thank you Chamath for that iconic quote*

 ## Posting Schedule?
 Although I have some time on my hands now, I do not want to commit to a posting schedule for this blog.
 Instead, I'll be sharing posts as soon as drafts are completed, which I hope would happen quite frequently ;).